forflo/PiFo/README.md

 # DESCRIPTION

+This is a fork of the pidgin latex plugin.
+It aims to refactor and extend it.
-This is a plugin for Pidgin that allows you to display LaTeX output in your IMs or Chats.
+The pidgin latex plugin for Pidgin allows you to display LaTeX output in your IMs or Chats.

 # REQUIREMENTS